michaelsevilla/malacology-popper/paper/paper.md

 3. versioned and consistent interfaces using the Ceph MONs

+Figure \ref{implementation} shows how interfaces can be loaded into either the MDS or OSD (1), how interfaces are persisted to object storage (2), and how they are versioned by the MONs (3).
 In the following section, we will discuss the existing Ceph infrastructure and the changes necessary for Malacology.
-We wish to emphasize here that these implementations are not necessarily optimized but they help demonstrate the power of programmability.
+We emphasize here that these implementations are not necessarily optimized but they help demonstrate the power of programmability.

 <!--
 zlog: interface is critical; as important as data